flowchart LR

 Theme

 There are several available options for the theme of your plot.
-Meanwhile, there are also third-party packages designing different themes for plots, such as ggtheme
+Additionally, third-party packages like ggtheme offer different themes for plots.

 Reading R documentation

-is a relatively stable library.
-The key to survive in the coding world is to understand the mechanism and concept of the code.
-And rest of them you can checkout the official documentation from the library authors
+It is by no means possible to cover all functions and attributes in this library, even though ggplot2 is relatively stable.
+The key to thriving in the coding world is to understand the mechanisms and concepts behind the code.
+For the rest, you can refer to the official documentation from the library authors:

 Wrap-up

-As a wrap-up, your code is usually in the following format:
+As a wrap-up, your code typically follows this structure:

 \[ \small \begin{aligned} \text{ggplot()}+ &\\ \underbrace{\text{geom\_XXXX(data=DATA,mapping=aes(x,y,color,...))}}_{\text{plotting data}} + &\\ \underbrace{\text{scale\_AES\_TYPE(name="TITLE",breaks="TICK LOC",labels="TICK LAB")}}_{\text{Handeling axis, legend etc}} + & \\ \underbrace{ \text{coord\_cartesian(xlim=c(min,MAX), ylim=c(min,MAX))}}_{\text{Adjust coordinate systems}} + &\\ \underbrace{\text{ggtitle("CHART TITLE")}}_{\text{Plotting title}} \end{aligned} \]